housecricket/Interview-Questions-for-Professional-Java-Developers/Java-Data-Types/README.md

 > * Use local variable type inference, including as lambda parameters

 **Question 1**
 > Which of the following are not valid variable names?
-(Choose two.)
+(Choose two.) \n
 > **A. _**
 > B. _blue
 > **C. 2blue**